temitope-oladele/Tomcat/README.md

   </button>
 </div>

-or if you want to give a full permission you can execute:
+...or if you want to give a full permission you can execute:

 <div>
   <pre><code>chmod 777 -R /opt/tomcat9</code></pre>